Memurame/grav-theme-simplicity/README.md

 *  **Last projects** - If you have created a project page, you can present it on your homepage.

 ## Pages
-* **Projects** - An overview of your projects.
+* **Entry list** - An overview of your projects.
 Prerequisite to create further projects.
 The overview has a filter that lets you filter the ad by tags.
-* **Project entry** - These are the actual projects which are displayed on the project overview.
+* **Entry** - These are the actual projects which are displayed on the project overview.

 # Installation